-There are people who believe that using password managers represents a single point of failure.
-Very technically, they are mostly correct: if someone gains access to your password manager, they have access to everything within it.
+Some believe using password managers represents a single point of failure.
+Very technically, they are correct: if someone gains access to your password manager, they have access to everything in it.

-Using a password manager is, in my opinion, significantly safer than the alternatives.
+Using a password manager is significantly safer than the alternatives.

 Security best practices